 Alzheimer's is not just a disease of old age.
 Younger-onset (also known as early-onset) Alzheimer's affects people younger than age 65.
-Younger-onset is much less common, and prevalence among the more than 6 million Americans living with Alzheimer’s is uncertain.
+Younger-onset is much less common, and prevalence among the nearly 7 million Americans living with Alzheimer’s is uncertain.

 Who gets early-onset Alzheimer's?